 Other Factors That Can Influence Price

 Construction materials, labor, and maintenance might have the biggest price tags, but these aren’t the only expenses you’ll need to worry about.
-If you’re thinking about a DIY installation, make sure to consider these factors, which may sway your decision to go with a professional pool builder instead.
+If you’re thinking about a DIY installation, consider these factors, which may sway your decision to go with a professional pool builder instead.

 Getting a Permit

 If you’ve never owned a pool before, you might not realize that most municipalities require you to get a permit — even for a plunge pool.
-Generally, if your plunge pool is going to be more than two feet deep, you should budget a little bit of money for permit costs.
+Generally, if your plunge pool is more than two feet deep, you should budget a little bit for permit costs.

-Not all municipalities calculate their permit fees the same way, but it’s usually a good idea to set aside at least $150 for the permit alone.
-Oftentimes, cities charge just for reviewing your plan, zoning, and then giving you the actual permit.
+Not all municipalities calculate their permit fees the same way, but it’s usually a good idea to set aside at least $350 for the permit alone.
+Depending on the type of pool and your municipality, the cost can dramatically vary, so doing your research and contacting your city council is imperative.
+Often, cities charge just for reviewing your plan and zoning and then they’ll give you the actual permit.

 Land Excavation Costs